tira-io/ir-experiment-platform/ir-datasets/tutorial/README.md

 The python file [pangrams.py](pangrams.py) integrates our [documents](pangram-documents.jsonl) and [topics](pangram-topics.jsonl) into `ir_datasets`.

-The `Dockerfile` embeds this `ir_datasets` integration into an Docker image suitable to import the data to TIRA.
+The `Dockerfile` embeds this `ir_datasets` integration into a Docker image suitable to import the data to TIRA.

 Please build the Docker image via: